ahammer/metalrain/README.md

 - Performance (many contacts): system iterates only over collision events, so scale is roughly proportional to actual contacts, not O(n^2).
 If needed, batch multiple pushes or use accumulated contact manifolds.

 Disable by setting `enabled: false` for A/B comparison vs pure Rapier response.

+## Metaball Cluster Visualization (Shader-Based)

+Added a single-pass metaball overlay that visualizes clusters of touching same-color balls as smooth blended blobs:

+- Data Source: `Clusters` resource (AABBs per stable cluster)
+- Implementation: Single full-screen rectangle (`metaballs.rs`) with a custom `MetaballsMaterial` (`assets/shaders/metaballs.wgsl`)
+- Shader: Accumulates Gaussian falloff from each cluster's AABB center using its max half-extent as influence radius, blends cluster palette colors, outputs semi-transparent alpha.
+- Toggle: Set `MetaballsToggle(false)` at runtime (e.g., from a debug system) to disable updates (material remains but stays static / invisible if count=0).
+- Performance: O(C) per-fragment where C = cluster count (uniform-capped at 256).
+Typical cluster counts should be far lower; adjust `MAX_CLUSTERS` in `metaballs.rs` if needed (ensure it matches WGSL constant).

+To disable entirely, remove `MetaballsPlugin` from `GamePlugin` in `game.rs`.

 ## License
 MIT (adjust as you wish).